 - UN H2 for freestanding rigid plastic IBCs;

-Prior to release for use, all IBCTanks.com IBC totes must undergo and pass the following design qualification testing: (1) Hydrostatic Pressure; (2) Drop; (3) Leakproofness; (4) Stacking; (5) Bottom Lift and/or Top Lift, and; (6) Vibration tests.
+Prior to release for sale and use, all IBC totes sold by IBCTanks.com must undergo and pass the following design qualification testing: (1) Hydrostatic Pressure; (2) Drop; (3) Leakproofness; (4) Stacking; (5) Bottom Lift and/or Top Lift, and; (6) Vibration tests.

-- Hydrostatic Pressure Test: IBC container vents are plugged or replaced with non-venting devices and stressed with an amount of hydrostatic pressure that varyies with IBC type and intended cargo; Metal, rigid, and composite IBCs are often subject to pressure tests of at least 14.5 psig (100 kPa), with metal potentially of at least 36 psig (248 kPa); Test ensures IBC integrity against hazardous cargo expulsion.
-This test can be very dependent on IBC model and designated cargo, hazards, and vapor pressures, always verify IBC type with coded regulations.
+- Hydrostatic Pressure Test: IBC container vents are plugged or replaced with non-venting devices and stressed with an amount of hydrostatic pressure that varies with IBC type and intended cargo.
+Metal, rigid, and composite IBCs are often subject to pressure tests of at least 14.5 psig (100 kPa), with metal potentially of at least 36 psig (248 kPa).
+The Test ensures IBC integrity against sudden expulsion of hazardous cargo.
+This test can be very dependent on IBC model and designated cargo, hazards, and vapor pressures; always verify IBC type with coded regulations.

-- Drop Test: Container is filled to near max capacity, stored to -18°C (0°F), effectively freezing IBC and contents, placing the IBC thermoplastic in stress, which is then dropped from approx. 6ft. with impact on the IBC base’s most vulnerable part, often the discharge valve; Test conditions an IBC’s resistance against potential work environment falls.
+- Drop Test: Container is filled to near max capacity, stored to -18°C (0°F), effectively freezing IBC and contents, placing the IBC thermoplastic in stress, which is then dropped from approx. 6ft. to land with impact on the IBC base’s most vulnerable part, often the discharge valve.
+The Test evaluates an IBC’s resistance against potential work environment falls, rough handling, and accidents.

-- Leakproofness Test: IBC is closed, vents are sealed or non-vented, and air pressure is applied of no less than 2.9 psig (20kPa) while IBC seams are coated in a leak-detecting solution, with soap and water or heavy oil being common methods; Test ensures IBC tote’s seams, connections, potential weak-points, are secure with no air leakage.
+- Leakproofness Test: The IBC is closed, vents are sealed or non-vented, and air pressure is applied of no less than 2.9 psig (20kPa) while IBC seams are coated in a leak-detecting solution, with soap and water or heavy oil being common methods.
+The Test ensures an IBC tote’s seams, connections, potential weak-points, are secure with no air leakage.

-- Bottom Lift Test: IBC is filled to 1.25 times its max permitted gross mass rating and lifted from all angles; Test ensures container maintains its integrity through use without deformation.
-Top Lift Test: IBCs with top lift capabilities are filled to 2.0 times its max gross mass rating and then lifted and held for five minutes at various orientations to induce container stress; Test ensures IBC will maintain its structural integrity during lifting and hoist type handling.
+- Bottom Lift Test: IBC is filled to 1.25 times its max permitted gross mass rating and lifted from all angles.
+The Test ensures container maintains its integrity during normal use without deformation.
+Top Lift Test: IBCs with top lift capabilities are filled to 2.0 times its max gross mass rating and then lifted and held for five minutes at various orientations to induce container stress.
+The Test ensures IBC will maintain its structural integrity during lifting and hoist type handling.

-- Vibration Test: IBC container is filled as if for transit and subjected to specific frequency vibration via a platform designed for the process; Test ensures tote will not experience any rupturing or leaks during transport due to the container stress endured in transit.
+- Vibration Test: IBC container is filled as if for transit and subjected to specific frequency vibration via a platform designed for the process.
+The Test ensures an IBC will not rupture or leak during transport due to the container stress endured in transit.

-Differences in IBC tote performance abilities depends on the tote manufacturer’s method, technology, equipment, and largely on engineering understanding, application, and experience.
-IBCTanks.com offers IBC totes fabricated from manufacturers that have extensive container-engineering knowledge and reputation within the field.
+Differences in an IBC tote’s performance abilities depends on the manufacturing method, technology, equipment, and largely on engineering understanding, application, and experience.
+IBCTanks.com offers IBC totes made by manufacturers with extensive engineering knowledge and reputation within the field.

 CFR §178.803 | Testing and Certification of IBCs.